msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/6_Connect_Azure_and_3rd_party_services/6_1_API_Management/readme.md

     - usage is limited
     - internal cache is not available
     - only redis cache available
-  - Developer
+  - ***Developer***
     - for testing and validation
     - no SLA
-    - support for both cache type: Internal and Azure Redis Cache
+    - support for both cache types: Internal and Azure Redis Cache
     - limited scale-out support
     - provides a level of isolation but not complete isolation
-  - Basic
+  - ***Basic***
     - has SLA
     - has additional scale-out unit
     - supports larger internal cache
-  - Standard
+  - ***Standard***
     - has additional scale-out units
     - have SLA
     - larger internal cache
     - adds in Azure AD integration
-  - Premium
+  - ***Premium***
     - increased SLA
     - larger cache
     - more scale-out units
     - provides multi-region deployments
-  - Isolated*
+  - ***Isolated***
     - premium tier + complete compute isolation
 - Controlling access to APIs
+  - default header name is ```Ocp-Apim-Subscription-Key```
   - Access restriction
     - limit access to API
       - check http header for existence and value
       - limit call rate by subscription and key
-      - restrict by IP address
+      - restricted by IP address
       - usage quotas per key
       - validate JWT
   - authentication
-    - verify credentials of API caller
+    - verify the credentials of API caller
-      - Basic uth: username and password
+      - Basic Auth: username and password
+      - Client Certificate Auth
+      - Managed Identity Auth
+- API gateway to create API instances and APIs
+  - Issues when deploying an API without a gateway
+    - complex client code
+    - create coupling between the client and backend
+    - single operation may need to call multiple services
+    - every public-facing service must be dealt with
+    - services must expose a client-friendly protocol.
+  - Functional design patterns
+    - ***Gateway routing***
+      - use gateway as a reverse proxy to route requests to one or more back-end services
+    - ***Gateway aggregation***
+      - use gateway to aggregate multiple individual requests into one request.
+    - ***Gateway Offloading***
+      - use gateway to offload functionality from individual services to the gateway,
+      - particularly cross-cutting concerns.
+- Note: Swagger tool can be used to document API
+- Secure API by using subscriptions
+  - call an API using a subscription key
+    - keys can be passed in request header, or as a query string in the URL
+    - default header name is ```Ocp-Apim-Subscription-Key```
+    - use developer portal to test out API calls
+  - Secure APIs(client to API Management) using client certificates
-      - client certificate auth
+    - validate certificates presented by connecting client
-      - managed identity auth
+    - check certificate properties against desired values using policy expressions.